playcanvas/playcanvas-ar/README.md

 But if you want to create something more interactive, you can call on the full power of the [PlayCanvas scripting API](https://developer.playcanvas.com/en/api/).

+## Demo
+Before you begin, print out the following markers: [Hiro](https://github.com/artoolkit/artoolkit5/blob/master/doc/patterns/Hiro%20pattern.pdf) and [Kanji](https://github.com/artoolkit/artoolkit5/blob/master/doc/patterns/Kanji%20pattern.pdf).

+Now click [here](https://playcanv.as/p/eJ1ygzym/) for a demonstration.
+We recommend running it on mobile (but if you use iOS, make sure you are on version 11).

 ## Performance
 PlayCanvasAR delivers 60 frames per second, even on mobile.